Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Makespan Plus Energy

 \section{Makespan Plus Energy}

-In this section, we consider the objective of makespan plus energy.
-In particular, we propose a semi-clairvoyant algorithm \PF (Parallel-First) and show that it is $O(\ln^{1-1/\alpha}P)$-competitive for any set of batched \PARSEQ jobs.
-We also show that this ratio is asymptotically optimal for any semi-clairvoyant algorithm.
+In this section, we consider the objective of minimizing makespan plus energy.
+In particular, we propose an IP-clairvoyant algorithm called \PF, and show that it is $O(\ln^{1-1/\alpha}P)$-competitive for any set of parallel jobs regardless of their release time.
+We also show that this ratio is asymptotically optimal for any IP-clairvoyant algorithm.